LouisHLT/LouisHLT/README.md

 </h1>

 ### About Me 👨‍💻 &nbsp;
-My name is Louis and I'm studying computer development in 1st year at **EPITECH Paris** :
+My name is Louis and I'm studying computer development at **EPITECH Paris** :

 - 🖥️: I am passionate about the world of computer science and programming
 - 🔍: I'm trying to stay up-to-date about emerging trends in software development, IT, and other global tech themes